AppDaemon/appdaemon/docs/DASHBOARD_INSTALL.rst

 When you have created a dashboard you can navigate to it by going to ``http://192.168.1.20:5050/<Dashboard Name>``

-When you first access a dashboard from a given device+browser, a device id will be created and hadashboard will ask you to enter a device id or accept the auto generated one by just reloading the page.
-Later, this device id could be used with `External commands
-<DASHBOARD_CREATION.html#external-command>`__.

 If you are using AppDaemon just for the dashboard and not the Apps, you can disable the app engine with the following directive: